sara-tajernia/Diabetes-Analysis-with-Bayesian-Network/README.md

 Overall, the results highlight that **Bayesian Network inference quality is driven more by preprocessing decisions than by the choice of scoring function alone**, underscoring the importance of careful data preparation in probabilistic modeling.

-# TODO
+## TODO

   - [ ] Add more interpretation about the results of different preprocessing methods and structure learning methods.
   - [ ] Add Classification Report and Confusion Matrix for the models.
-  - [ ] Chnage preprocessing method description according to the final choice.
+  - [ ] Change preprocessing method description according to the final choice.